Delivering high quality music education across the Humber Region

 North East Lincolnshire Music Lead / Deputy Head Hull Music Service

-North Lincolnshire Music is one of the three main Partners for the Humber Music Hub
+North Lincolnshire Music is one of the three strategic partners for the Humber Music Hub

 For Enquiries about the Humber Music Hub email admin@humbermusichub.com